-A second series of surveys were developed to gather information specific to policy areas of the Implementation Table of the Plan, with a desire to dive in deep with subject matter experts within the community on topics such as transportation, economic development and sustainability.
-These surveys were sent directly to specific citizen boards/commissions/stakeholder and interested groups for their individual and collective feedback.
+A second series of surveys were developed to gather information specific to policy areas of the Implementation Table of the Plan, with a desire to dive in deep with subject matter experts within the community on topics such as transportation, economic development, and sustainability.
+These surveys were sent directly to specific citizen boards/commissions/stakeholder groups and interested parties for their individual and collective feedback.

 While the results of the surveys themselves provide important information, the process of surveying was equally informative.
-The Commission and Staff learned from feedback from those who took the survey that future endeavors needed to break down questions and surveys into smaller "bites" and to allow for numerous "bites of the apple" rather than long and rather daunting surveys designed to garner a large amount of information at once.
+The Commission and staff learned that future surveying efforts need to break down questions and reduce survey length.
+It was concluded that respondents would prefer multiple "bites at the apple" rather than long and rather daunting surveys designed to garner a large amount of information at once.